Skip to main content

 What if something goes wrong?

-Compliance rejection - Settlement rolls back, no deposits affected.
+• Compliance rejection - Settlement rolls back.
+No deposits affected.

-Execution failure - The escrow contract rolls back, returning all deposits to their original owners.
+• Execution failure - The escrow contract rolls back, returning all deposits to their original owners.

 Every failure path is deterministic and recorded in the event history.
+No funds are ever locked indefinitely.

-Core Concepts Deep dive into settlements, templates, and the state machine.
+Deep dive into settlements, templates, and the state machine.